triplea-game/triplea-game.github.io/user-guide/how-to-host.md

 permalink: /user-guide/how-to-host
 ---

-In order to allow requests to reach your computer we need to configure 2 Components:
+# How to Host in Lobby

+You can use [whatismyip](https://whatismyipaddress.com) to determine your IP address.

+Launch TripleA and host a direct network game.
+Then use [canyouseeme.org](https://canyouseeme.org) to check that your IP address at port 3300 is reachable.
+If not, you'll need to be sure you have both firewall and port forwarding rules in place.

-## Configuring your Local Firewall
+## Configuring Firewall

 Your Firewall is what blocks unallowed requests from being processed and/or answered from your Computer.
 This is a good thing, but in this case we need to setup a special rule for it in order to allow TripleA to be accessed by other clients over the web.

-On Windows it's often sufficient to just allow a single Application to communicate through the Firewall.
-You can add TripleA to the "Allowed Applications" in your Control Panel.

-On all operating systems you have the possibility to open single ports manually.
-TripleA uses  port 3300 by default.
+TripleA uses port 3300 (TCP) by default.

-DO NOT TURN OFF YOUR FIREWALL FOR A LONGER PERIOD OF TIME UNDER ANY CIRCUMSTANCES

 ### Finding your Firewall-Settings

 **Windows**

-Open your Control Panel,  click on "Windows Firewall" > "Allow a program or feature through Windows Firewall"
+Open the Control Panel, click on "Windows Firewall" > "Allow a program or feature through Windows Firewall"

 More detailed instructions can be found at: <https://www.windowscentral.com/how-open-port-windows-firewall>

 **Linux**

-This will very by distrubtion.
+This will vary by distrubtion.
 On Ubuntu and Debian based systems using `ufw`, the command is:
 ```
 ufw allow 3300
 ```